phpbb-extensions/webpushnotifications/README.md

 |                     | Windows       | ✅ Yes                        | ❌ No                                                 |
 |                     | iOS           | ❌ No                         | ❌ No                                                 |
 |                     | Android       | ✅ Yes                        | ❌ No                                                 |

+*(unless running in the background)* means the browsers have background processes running (they’re not fully quit).

 More info here https://caniuse.com/push-api